thegenemyers/MERQURY.FK/README.md

 asm2.
 If asm2 is missing, then it looks at the spectra of the reads that are and are not in asm1.
 The legend is appropriately labeled.

-All the options are completely analogous to CNplot.

 <a name="CNspectra"></a>

 ```